Justin Morneau: Injuries and struggles (2010–2013)

-Morneau got off to a strong start in the 2010 campaign, hitting a career first-half high .345 batting average and having a major-league leading .437 on-base percentage and .617 slugging percentage at the All-Star break.
+Morneau got off to a strong start in the 2010 campaign, batting .345 with 18 home runs and 56 RBI in 81 games.
+He also posted a major-league leading .437 on-base percentage and .617 slugging percentage at the All-Star break.
 For the first time in his career, he was voted in by the fans to start the 2010 All-Star Game at first base, but ended up pulling out from the event after sustaining a concussion on July 7.

 Morneau missed the remainder of the 2010 regular season with the effects of post-concussion syndrome.
 After the Twins clinched the American League Central Division championship, Morneau said that he was finally symptom-free.
 Morneau said he would be unavailable for the ALDS, but that he hoped to be available for the ALCS should the Twins advance.
 On October 4, 2010, the Twins announced that Morneau would not return for the 2010 season, regardless of how far the team went in the postseason.

 In 2011, the Twins were glad to see Morneau somewhat recovered from his season-ending concussion in the previous season.
 He was in the Opening Day starting line-up against the Toronto Blue Jays.
 This did not last long, though, as he missed five games with the flu later in April and a couple of games in June with a sore wrist.
 He underwent neck surgery in June to correct pinched nerves in his neck, causing him to miss two months from mid-June to mid-August.
 Just ten days later, he missed two games with a bruised foot.
 On August 29, 2011, Morneau suffered a left shoulder injury that would lead to mild concussion-like symptoms.
 These symptoms eventually led to Morneau missing the remainder of the season.
 In 2011, Morneau appeared in just 69 games collecting just 60 hits, only four of them home runs.
 He batted a meager .227 with 19 walks and 30 RBI.
 All of the previous are career lows disregarding his rookie season.

 In 2012, Morneau returned as an everyday first baseman for the Twins.
 Appearing in 134 games, Morneau finished the season with a .257 batting average, 19 home runs and 77 RBI.

-In 2013, before being traded to the Pittsburgh Pirates on August 31, Morneau played in 127 games for the Twins.
+Prior to being traded, Morneau played in 127 games for the Twins in 2013.
 He had nearly matched his total stats for 2012, batting .259 with 17 home runs and 74 RBI.